vardhan-venkata/react-weather-app/README.md

 ### Description<hr>

-- This is weather forecasting app developed in the react using semantic UI framework, openweather API.It will fetch the current location, using longitude and latitude and will show the weather details.
+- This is a weather forecasting app developed in the react using semantic UI framework, openweather API.
+It will fetch the current location, using longitude and latitude, and will show the weather details.

 #### Demo URL<hr>